knative/docs/docs/install/getting-started-knative-app.md

+---
-# Getting Started with Knative App Deployment
+title: "Getting Started with App Deployment"
+#linkTitle: "OPTIONAL_ALTERNATE_NAV_TITLE"
+weight: 05
+---

 This guide shows you how to deploy an app using Knative, then interact with it using cURL requests.